-- The system confirms the digital credential issuer (DID) authenticity and also confirms the credential authenticity. - The system then discovers the primary trust registry associated with the DID and ensures the authenticity of the issuer DID. - The system then discovers any RoRs associated to the primary trust registry, in this case the system would be anchored in a Canadian RoR and can make sure that the issuer is indeed authentic and authorised to issue these credentials. - Following this process, the system can confirm that the applicant holds a valid government ID - And the system can also confirm that a valid educational institutions issued the degree by consulting the educational. - Trust registries that they use and confirming accreditation with the appropriate provincial trust registry (educational institutions are provincially governed in Canada).
+- The system confirms the digital credential issuer (DID) authenticity and also confirms the credential authenticity. - The system then discovers the primary trust registry associated with the DID and ensures the authenticity of the issuer DID. - The system then discover any RoRs associated to the primary trust registry, in this case the system would be anchored in a Canadian RoR. (ccTLR, we need to pick one) and can make sure that the issuer is indeed authentic and authorised to issue these credentials. - Following this process, the system can confirm that the applicant holds a valid government ID - And the system can also confirm that a valid educational institutions issued the degree by consulting the educational. - (something like that?) - trust registries that they use and confirming accreditation with the appropriate provincial trust registry (educational institutions are provincially governed in Canada).